Hereward/kickstart-2018-blog/README.md

 The About page features the Quill rich text editor.

-The Profile page features a form for uploading personal data as well as an image.
+The Profile page features a tabbed interface with 3 tabs: Posts | About | Settings.

 The project has session timeout features, with some settings which are configurable in the settings file.